icecoder/ICEcoder/README.md

 #ICEcoder
-##Web based IDE for smart web development
+##Web IDE / browser code editor awesomeness

-Early version of the web based IDE which allows for creation of websites in the web browser.
-Uses the brilliant CodeMirror for code highlighting & editing, with a slick IDE wrapped around it to make the whole thing work.
+ICEcoder is a web IDE / browser based code editor, which allows you to develop websites directly within the web browser.
+It uses the brilliant CodeMirror for code highlighting & editing, with a slick IDE wrapped around it to make the whole thing work.

 <img src="http://icecoder.net/images/icecoder-v1pt6-web-ide.jpg" alt="ICEcoder web IDE">

+###Requirements
+You can run ICEcoder either online or locally, on Linux, Windows or Mac based platforms.
+The only requirement is to have PHP 5.3 available.
+You can have this either as a vanilla installation or via a program such as WAMP (for Windows) or MAMP (for Mac).

 ###Features you'd expect
 * Context aware code highlighting